danielmhair/nestjs-postgresdb-angular/README.md

 Then updated the file it generated and now added that file to TypeOrmModule.forRoot options with `migrations: [PopulateData1674432771960],`.

-Todo:
+### Todo:

+- Duplicate repo and then start making one for todoist-clone

+### Complete:

 - Used the following to add angular and material to nrwl framework
   - npx nx add @nrwl/angular
   - npx nx add @angular/material

-- Move logic from alarm-blocks with login/logout flow
+- Moved needed logic from alarm-blocks and food4all app
-- Can we use food4all app for google login?
-If so, great
+- Added google login through @abacritt/angularx-social-login
-- Begin cleaning up and have a logged in portal and a logged out portal
+- Added portals for logging in and logging out
-- Create a repo only for this
-- Duplicate repo and then start making one for todoist-clone